-Nominal catch data were extracted from the IOTC Secretariat database for the period 1950-2019, given that records for 2020 were still incomplete at the time of writing.
-Nominal catches of S. guttatus are lower than many of the other neritic species, with a total catch of only 43 468 t reported in 2019 (Table 1).
+Nominal catch data were extracted from the IOTC Secretariat database for the period 1950-2022, given that records for 2023 were still incomplete at the time of writing.
+Nominal catches of S. guttatus are lower than many of the other neritic species, with a total catch of only 45 588 t reported in 2022 (Table 1).
 Catches increased to a reported maximum of 51 631t in 2009 and have remained somewhat lower in subsequent years.
 India, Indonesia, Iran, Myanmar, Pakistan and Malaysia all have important fisheries for S. guttatus and the catches are largely dominated by gillnets (Figure 1 and Figure 2).

 In 2019, IOTC endorsed the revisions of Pakistani gillnet catches that introduce some changes in the catches of tropical tuna, billfish, as well as some neritic tuna species since 1987 (IOTC-WPDCS15 2019).
 However, the revision appears to have very minor effects on the Indo-Pacific king mackerel nominal catch series since the last assessment (Figure 3).
+Alternative estimates of nominal catches are also available (up to 2019) from the catch reconstruction work of the "Sea around us" project (Heidrich et al. 2023).